We remember Randy Moss’ 1998 Thanksgiving game, including his stats, and rookie year as Thanksgiving Day 2022 arrives.

-This year, the Lions take on the Bears, followed by the Cowboys vs the Raiders, and the Saints vs the Bills.
+This year, the Lions take on the Bills, followed by the Cowboys vs the Giants, and the Vikings vs the Patriots

-Before all that though, let’s remember one of the most impressive performances ever on this holiday: Randy Moss’ 1998 Thanksgiving game.
+Before that feast of footballing activity, though, let’s remember one of the most impressive performances ever on this holiday: Randy Moss’ 1998 Thanksgiving game.

 Heading into the game on Thanksgiving (26 November, 1998), the Vikings were 10-1 and on a three-game winning streak.